Today's Articles

 Personal life

-Her husband died in 1943.
-Their son Frederick Douglass Jordan became a bishop in the AME Church.
-Carrie Thomas Jordan died on August 11, 1968, aged 98 years, and her remains were buried in Durham's Beechwood Cemetery.
+Her husband died in 1943, and their son Frederick Douglass Jordan became a bishop in the AME Church.
+Carrie Thomas Jordan died on August 11, 1968, at the age of 98, and her remains were buried in Durham's Beechwood Cemetery.
 A scholarship named for Carrie Thomas Jordan was established in 1993 at Clark Atlanta University, endowed by her daughter Alice Julia Jordan's estate.

 To Become a College Administrator